An introduction to reciprocal complements of integral domains: Some new results

-\begin{rem} Despite the fact that the implications $(1) \Rightarrow (2) \Rightarrow (3)$ are in general not reversible, we have not being able to find counterexamples for elements in a polynomial ring $D=K[x_1, \ldots, x_n]$.
-Whether they are equivalent or not over polynomial rings is still an open question. \end{rem}
+\begin{rem} Despite the fact that the implications $(1) \Rightarrow (2) \Rightarrow (3)$ and $(4') \Rightarrow (4'')$ are in general not reversible, we have not being able to find counterexamples for elements in a unique factorization domain.
+Whether they are equivalent or not over UFDs is still an open question. \end{rem}